New Sites Features

 Map your site to a custom URL

 You can add a friendlier, easier-to-remember URL for your new Google Sites.
-See Custom URL for Google Sites to find out how to request a custom URL.
+Contact the ITS Service Center to request a custom URL.

 Add a site-wide footer

 To add a footer, scroll to the bottom of your page and click Add Footer.
 Enter the text you'd like and this footer will then appear across all the pages of your site.
 To hide the footer on a specific page, click the eye icon in the bottom left corner of the page.
 If you want to create a custom footer for a specific page, you can create a new section (not using the “Add Footer” functionality) at the bottom of the page.